Media briefing: the near future of media publishingBy Chantelle Brule on October 31st, 2016 | 0 Comments

-A new state of the media report released last week indicates that newsrooms should invest significantly in data analysis, social media engagement, and email distribution.
+A new state of the media report released in October 2016 indicates that newsrooms should invest significantly in data analysis, social media engagement, and email distribution.

 “The State of the Media Industry 2017”, compiled and published by media intelligence firm The Media Briefing, walks us through both current and upcoming trends in media publishing, laying out those areas deserving of increased attention.

 The report states that data is set to be the biggest area of investment from media publishers in 2017.
 And when they put it like this, it’s not hard to see why: “Data has become a realizable asset, almost the cost of entry for successful digital strategies.”

 Media publishing companies have recognized the value — nay, the necessity — of collecting and interpreting data in order to drive their business.
 The fact is that, in the vastness of the internet, publishers need data to be able to better and more effectively engage with an audience.

 It is no secret that companies like Facebook use algorithms to identify characteristics and behaviors in the platform’s users.
 Both news feeds and advertising can then be tailored towards these users.

 The report says publishers that engage in similar practices will reap more from their digital strategies.
 Data can help those in the media industry develop new products, better place their advertising, and gain an audience that will appreciate and value their offerings.